One Dark Night: Post-production

 During the film's post-production the film was taken out of McLoughlin's hands and re-cut with the original ending removed.
 As McLoughlin recalled, "There was a version of the movie that wasn't shown in theaters, where there was this passing of Ramar's energies to the Meg Tilly character...
 In our version, she turns and we actually used Nastassia Kinski's eyes from Cat People.
 There was this look that made them look dead and animal-like to give the audience this chill that it's not over.
 She got whatever Ramar had in her now".

 Release

 One Dark Night was given a regional limited theatrical release in several U.S. cities on July 9, 1982.
 It later received a special screening in Philadelphia on December 31, 1982.
 The film opened in Los Angeles the following week, on January 7, 1983.

 Home media

 Shriek Show released One Dark Night in January 2006.
-It was released again in November 2007 in a three-pack with Girls Nite Out and Duck: The Carbine High Massacre.
+It was released again in November 2007 in a three-pack with Girls Nite Out and Blood Sisters.
 The film was released on Blu-Ray from Code Red on August 15, 2017.